hmchen47/DataScience/Notes/la03-eigenvalues.md

   + remarkable property of the transmission operator of diffusive systems: bimodal eigenvalue distribution w/ $\tau_\max = 1$ and $\tau_\min = 0$
   + property of open eigenchannels: the statistcally robust spatial profile of the eigenchannels, beyond the perfect transmittance

++ Molecular orbitals
+  + applied in atomic and molecular physiscs of quantum mechanics
+  + Hartee-Fock theory: the atomic and molecular orbitals defined by eigenvectors of the Fock operator
+    + corresponding eigenvalues interpreted as ionization potentials via Koopmans' theorem
+    + eigenvector used in a somewhat more general meaning
+    + Fock operator explicitly dependent on the orbitals and their eigenvalues
+  + self-consistent field method: solving nonlinear eigenvalue problems by an iteraton procedure
+  + Roothaan equations
+    + applied in quantum chemistry
+    + representing the Hartree-Fock equation in a non-orthogonal baiss set